 What should you do in the event of an accident in a taxi?

 As either a passenger or a driver involved in accident in a taxi – you should contact a specialist RTA solicitor as soon as possible.

-To obtain free legal help from a specialist road accident solicitor following an accident in a taxi click accident taxi.
+To obtain free legal help from a specialist road accident solicitor following an accident in a taxi click taxi cab injury solicitors.